 He has lived in and around Hackney for the last 30 years and is currently involved with the running of The Institute Of Light, London Fields.

-*2LP & CD are available for pre–order now, goods will be posted 4 days before release day (30th June 2017)* The African beat has always been essential to Brazil’s music.
-But now the new generation of musicians, singers and rappers are tweaking…
+The African beat has always been essential to Brazil’s music.
+But now the new generation of musicians, singers and rappers are tweaking the basics of Fela’s funk to fit with samba swing, bossa tempo and nordestino nous.
+John Armstrong’s new…